Acknowledgment of country

 • In July, Polyglot announces that after 22 extraordinary years in the role, Sue Giles AM will step down from the position of Artistic Director and co-CEO at the end of 2022, in order to focus more on her significant international advocacy work.

-• In October, Cat Sewell is announced as Polyglot’s next Artistic Director and co-CEO.
+• On 27 October, Cat Sewell is announced as Polyglot’s next Artistic Director and co-CEO.

 • Polyglot delivers four premiere seasons: Bees at Abbotsford Convent; Sound Shadows at Cardinia Cultural Centre; When the World Turns, our collaboration with Oily Cart (UK) at Arts Centre Melbourne; and Pram People at Melbourne Museum for Melbourne Fringe.